Nexo Knights: Broadcast

 The series debuted on Cartoon Network in the United States on January 11, 2016, officially.
 It premiered on Cartoon Network Arabic in the Middle East and Gulli in France on December 18, 2015.
 Then it premiered on Cartoon Network in Central and Eastern Europe on November 28, 2015.
 It debuted on Cartoon Network in United Kingdom and Ireland on December 19, 2015, as a sneak peek and February 1, 2016, officially.
 It premiered on Cartoon Network in Turkey on December 19, 2015.
 It premiered on Cartoon Network in Nordic on December 23, 2015.
 It premiered on Cartoon Network in Poland on December 26, 2016, as Sneak Peek.
 It debuted on Teletoon in Canada on January 8, 2016.
 It debuted on Cartoon Network in Australia and New Zealand on February 6, 2016.
 It premiered on Cartoon Network in Africa on February 27, 2016.
 It made its Kix and Pop debut in the United Kingdom on March 4, 2017.
 The series was cancelled due to funding issues.
 On 1 August 2018, Executive Producer Tommy Andreasen confirmed the cancellation of the series on Twitter, stating, "Nexo Knights tv series has ended."

 Critical reception

 Emily Ashby for Common Sense Media gave the series a three out of five star rating and commented, "This visually appealing series holds its own among the bevy of Lego productions, delivering action, adventure, and a lot of well-placed humor, but it doesn't break any new ground.
 The knights are a spunky group, and the mix of their very different personalities creates problems in some cases and good examples of teamwork and cooperation in others."

 Merchandise

-Lego Nexo Knights (stylized in all caps) was a fantasy-based castle Lego theme released in January 2016.
+Lego Nexo Knights is a discontinued fantasy-based castle Lego theme released in January 2016.
 Announced at New York Comic Con 2015, it incorporated thematic elements drawn from both earlier space and castle themes while adding a 21st-century digital spin.
 It replaced Legends of Chima, a theme released in 2013.
 It was eventually discontinued by the end of 2018.